BekzodIsakov/learning-nodejs/notes-app/README.md

 All notes are saved inside _notes.json_.
-[Yargs](https://www.npmjs.com/package/yargs) package is used to add commands to create, read, list, and delete notes
+[Yargs](https://www.npmjs.com/package/yargs) package is used to add commands to create, read, list, and delete notes.
+### Before running the app, install node modules:
+`npm install`

 ## Adding a new note